Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Results

 The production cross sections were deduced from integrating the reconstructed distributions $\diff\sigma/\diff\vvec^\beam$.
 The disentangling of the velocity spectra into the two kinematic modes allowed to separate the contributions of each mode.
 The results are presented for the isotopic chains of elements ranging from lithium to silicon in fig.~\ref{fig5} and listed in table~\ref{tab1}.
 The uncertainties account for statistical and systematical contributions (see ref.~\cite{Napolitani07} for details).
 The production of the lightest elements is mostly related to the Coulomb-hole mode.
 For heavier elements the multifragmentation mode gains gradually a larger fraction of cross section and it equals the Coulomb-hole mode around silicon, where the method of deconvolution reaches its limit of applicability.

-This evolution can be appreciated in the projections of the cross sections along the element and neutron number, in fig.~\ref{fig6}.
+This evolution can be appreciated in the element and neutron-number distributions of cross sections in fig.~\ref{fig6}.
 The average neutron-to-proton ratio $\langle N/Z\rangle$ of the intermediate-mass fragments produced by the two modes are indistinguishable, as shown in fig.~\ref{fig7}: both the two modes feed prevalently the neutron-rich side of the nuclide chart with very similar shapes of the cross-section distributions.